North Dakota Water Quality at a Glance

 North Dakota residents can access water quality information through several reliable sources:

-• Annual Water Quality Reports: Contact your water utility directly for their Consumer Confidence Report, which details all testing results and system performance
+• Annual Consumer Confidence Reports: Contact your water utility directly for their CCR, which details all testing results, any violations, and system performance for the year.

-• ND Department of Environmental Quality: Visit deq.nd.gov for water quality standards, testing data, and regulatory information for your local system
+• ND Department of Environmental Quality: Visit deq.nd.gov for water quality standards, PFAS testing data, and regulatory compliance information for your local system.
+NDDEQ contact: (701) 328-5150.

-• Private Well Testing: The North Dakota Department of Health provides guidance and certified laboratory listings for private well owners
+• Private Well Testing: The North Dakota Department of Health and Human Services provides guidance and certified laboratory listings for private well owners.
+In agricultural areas, test annually for nitrates and bacteria at minimum.

 What are the main water quality challenges in North Dakota?